AntonyJR/Quantum/README.md

 The original code was written by my son James Hurford-Reynolds.
 I have refactored his code to make it easier to reuse and added addtional gates beyond his original project.
 The code supports a simple quantum gate arrangement language in json with provision for repeating sets of gates.
+For a more extensive and powerful implementation of quantum circuits then check out [QuTiP]

 ## Explanation of Project